braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 ![Block Options for the drag-and-drop editor.][4]{: style="float:right;max-width:25%;margin-left:15px;"}

 To adjust padding, scroll down to **Block Options**, and toggle **More Options**.
-This will allow you to fine-tune your padding to get your email looking just right!
+You can fine-tune your padding to get your email looking just right.

 ### Content background

-You can add a background image to your row configuration, allowing you to incorporate more design and content in your email campaign.
+You can add a background image to your row configuration, allowing you to incorporate more design and visual content in your email campaign.

 ### Add personalization